oracle/pgql-lang/pages/pgql-1.5-spec.md

 PGQL is a graph pattern-matching query language for the [property graph data model](#property-graph-data-model).
 This document specifies the syntax and semantics of the language.

-When working with graph feature of Oracle Database, you can use PGQL by installing [Graph Server and Client](https://www.oracle.com/database/technologies/spatialandgraph/property-graph-features/graph-server-and-client/graph-server-and-client-downloads.html) with Oracle Database 12.2 or later.

 ## Changelog

 The following are the changes since PGQL 1.4: